hybridgroup/robeaux/README.md

 You can consider it a "universal admin panel to your robotic swarms".

+## Prenunciation

+Robeaux should be said aloud like "robo".
+We want to be the handsome user interface for all your robotic devices.

 ## Pushing new versions

 Before you push a new release, make sure to create a tag: